-Koh Tao (“turtle island”) in Thailand has long been known as one of the best, cheapest and easiest places to learn how to scuba dive.
+Koh Tao (“turtle island”) in Thailand has long been one of the cheapest and easiest places to learn how to scuba dive.
 There are over 50 internationally accredited dive schools on the island and so competition is fierce, which keeps quality up and prices down.

-Some of the dive sites around Koh Tao have gotten a little crowded, and at some of them you will definitely be bumping into other groups of divers.
+Some of the dive sites around Koh Tao have gotten a little crowded.
 But that’s okay, especially if you are still learning the ropes.
-On your first dives you will be more focused on learning the techniques than on the underwater sightseeing, and Koh Tao’s reefs are relatively shallow with little current making it ideal for the novice diver.
+On your first dives you will be more focused on learning the techniques than on the underwater sightseeing, and Koh Tao’s reefs are relatively shallow with little current making it ideal for novice divers.

-A scuba diving certification course costs around $300 USD, and it’s an investment that is very unlikely to leave you disappointed!
+A scuba diving certification course costs around $300 USD.
+It’s an investment that is very unlikely to leave you disappointed!
 As a diver you can get up close and personal with marine life in a way that you rarely can with wildlife on land.
 There is also nothing like experiencing weightlessness or the sheer miracle of breathing underwater.

 I got my basic and advanced scuba diving training on Koh Tao, and have since done another 50 dives in different countries around the world.
-If you are thinking of learning to dive too,here are some important tips:
+If you are thinking of learning to dive too, here are some useful tips:

 To become a certified diver you only need to take the Open Water course.
 It typically takes 3 days and gives you to all the essential skills you need to dive safely.
-You will be limited to diving only 12 meters deep, but this is enough to see lots of amazing creatures and corals.
+You will be limited to diving only 18 meters deep, but this is enough to see lots of amazing creatures and coral reefs.

-PADI has nearly become synonymous with diving.
-You are guaranteed to see PADI logos in dive shops and on signs wherever there is any diving to be had, and “do you have your PADI?”, is an oft-heard question at hostels.
-Even Lonely Planet often uses the word PADI as though it’s synonymous with ‘scuba certification’.
+PADI has almost become synonymous with diving; the logo of this organisation appears everywhere, and “do you have your PADI?”, is an oft-heard question on the travel trail.
+Even Lonely Planet often uses the word PADI as though it’s the same as saying ‘scuba certification’.